When to plant Hydrangeas in Worcester County, MD

 Worcester County, Maryland is in USDA Hardiness Zone 7b.
 The average last spring frost is April 12 and first fall frost is October 30.

-Worcester County County sits in USDA Zone 7b.
+Worcester County sits in USDA Zone 7b.
 Hydrangeas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hydrangeas grow in Worcester County County's climate?
+Can Hydrangeas grow in Worcester County's climate?

 Your Worcester County Garden Planner — Free